 - Jabra Panacast

-Medium to large conference rooms work better with a CAM520 PRO, CAM540, or a Logitech Rally for optimum viewing.
+Medium to large conference rooms work best with a CAM520 PRO, CAM540 or Logitech Rally for optimum viewing.

 Interactive whiteboards have become increasingly popular for brainstorming and general discussion sessions during Zoom conferences.
-Some whiteboard options include:
+Here are some whiteboard options:

 Neat is another great device option because it enables annotations and whiteboard features alongside an immersive audio and visual setup.
-This video collaboration device includes a large touchscreen TV, wide-angle camera, and substantial audio system.
+This video collaboration device includes a large touchscreen TV, wide-angle camera and impressive audio system.

-Room schedulers are pieces of software that help manage meetings.
-You can integrate room scheduling software into your Google Calendar, Outlook account, and more to ensure none of your meetings are double-booked or cross over with anything else in attendees’ schedules.
+Room schedulers are software that help manage meetings.
+You can integrate room scheduling software into your Google Calendar, Outlook account and more to ensure none of your meetings are double-booked or conflict with attendees’ schedules.

-You’ll of course need tables and chairs, but the amount and placement is dependent on your chosen conference room style.
-You can properly coordinate furniture, screens/displays, and plug-in features once you’ve chosen your ideal setup.
+You’ll of course need tables and chairs, but the number and placement depend on your conference room style.
+You can coordinate furniture, screens/displays and plug-in features once you’ve chosen your ideal setup.

-Ample power supply is essential whether you have a video wall, a single large display screen, or multiple smaller screens.
-Ensuring your AV setup is properly outletted will save complications (as well as a hassle) down the road.
+Ample power supply is essential — whether you have a video wall, a single large display screen or multiple smaller screens.
+Ensuring your AV setup is outletted correctly avoids complications (as well as hassles) down the road.

 Zoom Conference Room Solutions From AV Smart Solutions

-AV Smart Solutions offers innovative, scalable technology that integrates seamlessly into offices for your ideal Zoom conference room setup.
-We offer premium audio and visual features with touch panel controls modified specifically so that each user in your building has the same branded experience.
+AV Smart Solutions offers innovative, scalable technology that integrates seamlessly into offices for your perfect Zoom conference room setup.
+We offer premium audio and visual features with touch panel controls modified specifically so that each attendee has the same branded experience.

 Contact us to learn more about our offerings or to begin planning your conference room setup.
 Call us at (425) 655-5052 or fill out our online inquiry form for a complimentary consultation with an AVSS expert.